Bioconductor/bioconductor.org/content/help/workflows/high-throughput-assays.md

 ========================================================================

-Bioconductor includes packages for analysis of diverse areas of high-throughput assays such as flow cytometry, mass spectrometry, qPCR, and other cell-based data.
+Bioconductor includes packages for analysis of diverse areas of high-throughput assays such as flow cytometry, quantitative real-time PCR, mass spectrometry, proteomics and other cell-based data.

 * [Sample Workflow](#sample-workflow)
 * [Installation and Use](#install-and-use)